-Why I Think Patriarchy Isn’t That Big of a DealPosted: April 29, 2016
+Why I Don’t Think Patriarchy Is That Big A DealPosted: April 29, 2016

 I got into a mild argument (“mild” because I refuse to engage further, kalau dilayan mungkin berjam gaduh and I ain’t got time for that) with several angry feminists on Twitter when I notioned that patriarchy ain’t all that bad.

 Like I’m totally a woman under some coconut for not knowing the struggles of other women in the world, that I should “check my privileges” before I dare go against the feminism movement, that I SHOULDN’T use my own experience or anecdotal tales of other successful women to belittle other women’s plight in this UNFAIR patriarchal society..

 You know why people don’t take the feminist movement seriously?
 It’s because of you ladies who are angry, bitter and scary all the time!
 Sesama perempuan pun nak attack, what more fellas with no vaginas.
 They say I shouldn’t use my own experience to claim that patriarchy isn’t harmful.
 But aren’t THEY using their own experiences and other anecdotes too, to say that it is?
 So feminists, if you want people to take you seriously, to take the movement seriously, then please, be calm and sensible when giving out your arguments.

 I am all for women empowerment.
 I support that women ought to be given a fair chance and opportunity for education and pay (if they’re doing the same amount of work as their male peers).
 But I just DON’T find it a big deal when it comes to the lack of equality or ‘freedom’ in doing house chores.
 They argued that ideal husbands don’t treat their wives like helper monkeys 😂